Analysis: Germain Ifedi’s deal with Bears validates concerns from time with Seahawks

 Few if any Seahawks elicited as much debate — or maybe we should say, frustration — as Germain Ifedi the past four years.

-A first-round pick in 2016 out of Texas A&M, Ifedi arrived with a lot of fanfare — finally, the thinking went, the Seahawks were doing something to improve their offensive line (even if that thought undersold the fact that from 2010-17, the Seahawks drafted more offensive linemen than any team in the NFL).
+A first-round pick in 2016 out of Texas A&M, Ifedi arrived with a lot of fanfare — finally, the thinking went, the Seahawks were doing something to improve their offensive line, even if that thought undersold the fact that from 2010-17, the Seahawks drafted more offensive linemen than any team in the NFL (and it’s maybe worth recalling that Seattle took Ifedi after trading down to get an extra third-round pick that turned into tight end Nick Vannett, who the team then traded to Pittsburgh for a fifth-round pick that turned into cornerback Quinton Dunbar).

 Early impressions were encouraging — Ifedi got in a few tussles in his first training camp, including one that got a fair amount of attention with fellow Aggie alum Michael Bennett, which led to a perception he was bringing an intensity and attitude to the line that had been missing the previous season.